Church Staff Salary Guide for 2026: How Much Do Pastors Make?

 Whether you're a church leader hiring staff or a worker negotiating a salary, this guide will help you navigate the complexities of church compensation.

-Church Salaries Increase Faster Than the National Average
+Church Salaries Are Growing Faster Than the National Average

 If you're negotiating your salary, knowing this 5% industry trend helps justify a reasonable raise request.